Conditioned stochastic stability of equilibrium states on uniformly hyperbolic sets: Properties of on and local results for vanishing weights Pg on Bᵗˢ and QEMs for vanishing weights

-\begin{remark} In the last argument in the proof of Theorem~\ref{thm:qem-local} and Theorem~\ref{thm:local} for vanishing H\"older weights we have shown that $\calP_\e$ has a spectral gap in $\mathcal C^0 (\overline{V})$, which is crucial to apply Lemma~\ref{lem:spectral_gap_QEM} and is used in the following section. \end{remark}
+\begin{remark} We emphasise that in the last argument in the proof of Theorem~\ref{thm:qem-local} and Theorem~\ref{thm:local} for vanishing H\"older weights we have shown that $\calP_\e$ has a spectral gap in $\mathcal C^0 (\overline{V})$.
+This is crucial to apply Lemma~\ref{lem:spectral_gap_QEM} and is used in the following section. \end{remark}